crackonosh/VUT-FIT-IIS/README.md

 - `index.php` - this file contains some middlewares (you probably won't change those) and endpoint definitions

 ##### Domain
 Contains files for ORM to database.
-They're all should be inside `App\Domain` namespace and have getter/setter methods
+They all should be inside `App\Domain` namespace and have getter/setter methods

 ##### Controller
 Contains controllers, for various endpoints, that has functions for CRUD operations